jshnlly/jshnlly/README.md

-### Josh Nelson

-Designer at Instagram in SF.
+Designer at Instagram in SF
-Trying to make delightful software

-Twitter -> @jnelly2
 CV -> read.cv/josh
-Linkedin -> /in/jshn